edesz/fastapi-async-db-auth/README.md

   - use `gunicorn` to manage `uvicorn` for a mixture of asynchronous Python and parallelism
   - api verification using Python `requests`
 - use `tox`, the `virtualenv` management CLI tool to isolate dependencies from systemwide Python packages
+- demo (basic) front-end starter (templates, static files)

 Not included
-- no support for a front end material (templates, static files - Bootstrap, Tailwind, CSS, etc.)
 - no support for [deployment of the API](https://fastapi.tiangolo.com/deployment/)
 - any other sophisticated features; it is up to you to chose how to implement your API
 - features specific to ML applications that prevent broader use of this project in other types of applications

 ## [Contributions](#contributions)
-Contributions to this project are most welcome via pull requests!
+Contributions to this project are welcome via pull requests!

 Just keep in mind that the goal of this project is to provide a fast method to start using FastAPI with databases and user-authentication.
 So, it is hoped that this project will remain a "minimal" one.